raconteuria-by-claritism/Enlightened-Industrial-Revolution/README.md

 Again, do not participate as a group that defines any stance, social, educational, religious, political or environmental.
 Contributions from any identifiable group will be confiscated with a publicly listed thank you note and, as a group and as an indivisual, banned from future participation

 Everyone, start your upload engine of your original creations, and please leave a name or handle for humanity to honour you.
 Or if you prefer, leave your contact info so contract and gloriously paying work/contracts can find you.
+This platform is for you to shine, in whichever way you prefer.

 - James C. Lin, 2022-12-01